InsightSoftwareConsortium/ITKTubeTK/Readme.md

 + Vessel-based registration
 + Tomosynthesis simulation
 + Additional vessel extraction demonstrations involving lungs, livers, and brains imaged via MRA, CT, and ultrasound.
-+ Updating example/data directory to a wider variety of cases and enable its synchronization/download during cmake configuration.

 For advanced developers
 -----------------------

-Select methods in TubeTK require VTK, and those methods are currently not distributed as pre-built binarys.
+Select methods in TubeTK require VTK, and those methods are currently not distributed as pre-built binaries.
 You must compile ITK with Module_TubeTK enabled and enable VTK, as follows:

 *1) SlicerExecutionModel: needed for TubeTK's applications*

-After compiling ITK with TubeTK enabled (see above section "Compiling TubeTK via ITK"), you can build SlicerExecutionModel and then re-configure ITK's TubeTK to build applications using SlicerExecutionModel.
+After compiling ITK with TubeTK enabled (see above section "Compiling TubeTK via ITK"), you can build [SlicerExecutionModel](https://github.com/Slicer/SlicerExecutionModel) and then re-configure ITK's TubeTK to build applications using SlicerExecutionModel.

 *2) VTK: needed for Sliding organ registration and select other methods*

 Optionally, you may also want to build VTK.
 This is used by the Sliding Organ Registration algorithm (anisotropic diffusion regularization and registration).
-Note that VTK must be build BEFORE building ITK's TubeTK.
+Note that VTK must be built BEFORE building ITK's TubeTK.

 Using CMake, you should configure VTK as follows:
 * CMAKE_BUILD_TYPE = Release
-* VTK_PYTHON_VERSION = 3
 * VTK_WRAP_PYTHON = True
 * You may also want to turn off building Tests and Examples